WE NURTURE YOUNG LIVES.

 OUR LIFE-CHANGING IMPACT.

 At the end of our five-step process, a child or young person will typically reach the goals that were set at the beginning of the process.
-These may include returning to education, reducing aggression towards parents and carers, or developing positive relationships with their peers.
+These may include returning to education, learning new communication skills which means they no longer need to engage in behaviours of concern to express their needs, or developing positive relationships with their peers.

-The young client involved will also have a much better understanding of their challenging behaviours and know how to better manage them.
+The young client involved will also have a much better understanding of their behaviours of concern and know how to better manage them.
 This is because they will be able to communicate more effectively, have greater tolerance levels, and increased confidence in what they can achieve.

-In addition, all members of the client’s support network will know how they can work together and directly with the child or young person to improve their quality of life and reduce challenging behaviour.
+In addition, all members of the client’s support network will know how they can work together and directly with the child or young person to improve their quality of life.
 This can involve encouraging positive risk taking, helping them to access what’s available in their community, or helping them take advantage of opportunities to grow and develop towards adulthood.

 “I don’t know what to say but thank you.
 It is now time for me to spread my wings and fly.
 I no longer need you.
 Go help another young person.”